 Check for Debris (Animals, Branches, Other Obstructions)

 If you live in an older home, or, especially, one without a chimney cap, check your chimney and flue for debris.
-Debris in your chimney are very dangerous and can cause chimney fires.
+Debris in your chimney is very dangerous and can cause chimney fires.

 Check Smoke Detectors and Fire Extinguishers